sio/homelab/dotfiles/README.md

 ### Topics that are not bootstrappable at the moment

-- **cron-user** - look into installing cron actions into directories, not with crontab
 - **ssh-client** - the config file is not really generic, needs more thinking

 ### Topics that are not yet added to the dotfiles repo